 - Right-click and choose Paste Styles or press Alt/Option + V

-When you set a project’s Default Style, every new object you add to the pages of that project will adopt that style.
+When you set a Default Style for icons, every new icon that you add will adopt that style.

-To set the Default Style from the Format Panel:
+To set the Default Style for your Icons:

 When you are tweaking your design, you may need to swap out an icon for a preferable one – but want to avoid the hassle of resizing and styling the new, replacement icon.
 That’s where Replace comes in handy: